How To Find Confidence To Do What You Love

 Kick Bad Habits

-If you have not been able to live the life you want in the past, it is likely due to the bad habits you are carrying with you.
+If you have not been able to live the life you want in the past, it may be due to the bad habits you are carrying with you.
 Bad habits are not just things we do, like eat too much sugar; they can be thoughts, behavior patterns, and beliefs too.
 Think about what your bad habits might be, and reflect on how they may have caused you to fail in the past.

 Think about a specific time when you failed at something and try to remember what you were telling yourself or how you were acting or feeling back then.
 See if the same ideas or actions come up over a few different instances of "failure."
 If you can learn what your bad habits are, get rid of them!Your confidence will sky-rocket because you will know how to avoid self-inflicted setbacks during your journey.